0xReisearch/hanabi-1/README.md

 # Hanabi-1: Financial Market Transformer

-A robust transformer-based model for predicting financial market movements using hourly price data and the Fear & Greed Index.
+A robust transformer-based model for predicting financial market movements using price and sentiment data.

 ## Overview